PancakeBunny-finance/Bunny/docs/faq.rst

 Which Bunny Farm do I pick?
 ================================================

-Every Farm requires a different Flip Token.
+Every Farm requires a different LP Token.
 Furthermore the different Farms represent different risk tolerances for Bunny users.
 A high APY usually means more volatility in the underlying token price.
 For example, BUSD-BNB has a much lower compounded APY than CAKE-BNB, since BUSD is a stable coin which is pegged to the dollar and does not experience volatility.

 What are the risks of Farming on Bunny?
 ================================================